 Thompson-Robinson propels UCLA to 34-10 victory over Cal

+“It feels great to get a win.
+We’ve been fighting for it for a long time,” said Thompson-Robinson, who completed 14 of 26 passes for 196 yards and added 52 yards rushing.
+“The biggest thing is we kind of treated it like backyard football — wake up in the morning, go out and play ball.”

-The Bruins and Golden Bears weren’t originally slated to face each other this season, but the conference scheduled the Rose Bowl matchup on Friday after Cal’s game against Arizona State and UCLA’s matchup against Utah were canceled due to the Sun Devils and Utes having several positive COVID-19 tests.
+The Bruins and Golden Bears weren’t originally slated to face each other this season, but the conference scheduled the contest on Friday after Cal’s game against Arizona State and UCLA’s matchup against Utah were canceled due to the Sun Devils and Utes having several positive COVID-19 tests.

-The Sunday morning timeslot was available because the Cal-Arizona State game was pushed back from Saturday before it was called off.
+The Sunday morning time slot was available because the Cal-Arizona State game was pushed back from Saturday before it was called off.
 Cal was playing its season opener after its Nov.
-7 opener against Washington was canceled following one positive COVID-19 test and subsequent contact tracing.
+7 game against Washington was canceled following one positive COVID-19 test and subsequent contact tracing.

-Thompson-Robinson completed 14 of 26 passes for 196 yards and added 52 yards rushing.
-It is the first time in the junior’s career he has thrown three or more TD passes in consecutive games.
+Coach Chip Kelly said the short timeframe resembled preparing for an NFL Thursday night game from his days with Philadelphia and San Francisco.

+“The one thing (Cal coach) Justin (Wilcox) felt the same way about is we both had the same amount of time to prepare,” Kelly said.

 The Bruins (1-1) got off to a slow start and trailed 3-0 before taking control.
 UCLA had a punt blocked and Thompson-Robinson threw an interception before he directed touchdown drives on four of the Bruins’ last five possessions in the first half.
 UCLA led 27-10 at halftime.

 Thompson-Robinson’s 2-yard run around right end on fourth-and-goal with 58 seconds remaining in the first quarter gave the Bruins a 7-3 advantage.
-His three TD passes in the second quarter went to Charles Njoku, Chase Cota and Kyle Phillips.
+The junior’s three TD passes in the second quarter went to Charles Njoku, Chase Cota and Kyle Phillips.

+Thompson-Robinson has thrown three or more TD passes in consecutive games for the first time in his career.

 The Bruins also had a solid day on the ground, rushing for 244 yards and averaging 4.5 yards per carry.
 Demetric Felton had 107 yards on 25 carries for the second 100-yard game of his career.
 Brittain Brown added 12 carries for 71 yards, including a 31-yard touchdown in the fourth quarter.